suransys/omniscli/README.md

 Wrap arguments with spaces in them with single quotes.

 ## Integration
+**NOTE:** OmnisCLI will not respond to commands directly since it does not implement `Startup_Task` code to process the CLI arguments.
+Instead, itegrate OmnisCLI with your app and call it from there.
+You can also use the included `x_demo.lbs` library to test your installation.

 There are two steps to integrating OmnisCLI into your app.
 First, you need to sub-class `omniscli.oOmnisCLI` and add methods for your commands.
 Second, you need to instantiate your OmnisCLI object and process any command line input.
 This is usually performed during your default task's `$construct`.

 ### Adding methods